NASCAR rules and regulations: Car and driver changes

 Teams must use a single car from the start of the first practice session through the end of the race.
 Teams that crash a car in practice or qualifying may go to a backup car, but racing a different car from the one that passes the initial inspection results in that car having to start at the rear of the field.
-For consecutive Xfinity Series races at Fontana and Las Vegas in 2022, the car that is used for the practice session at Fontana must be used for the Las Vegas race.
+For consecutive NOAPS races at Fontana and Las Vegas in 2022, the car that is used for the practice session at Fontana must be used for the Las Vegas race.

 Engine and transmission changes are prohibited during a race weekend.
-All race engines must be sealed and reused during the season in all national series, although engines will be reserved for use based on circuit size (an Atlanta engine can be reused only at that circuit or also Daytona or Talladega, under the 2026 rules the three classes of engines are road courses and ovals up to Darlington, the second group is ovals over 1.5 miles and banked no higher than 25 degrees, and the third group is ovals over 1.5 miles and banked 28 degrees or higher).
-Cup Series teams are restricted to 18 engines in a season, although teams may reuse engines a third race (primarily short tracks, or if a race is weather-shortened).
+Cup Series teams are restricted to 18 engines in a season, which generally results in an allocation of two races per engine, although teams may reuse engines for a third race in certain circumstances (primarily short tracks, or if a race is weather-shortened).
+Each race engine must be sealed with NASCAR-approved tamper-resistant devices before being used in a race for the first time and must thereafter remain sealed until retired from service (in order to prevent team's from rebuilding or modifying engines to subvert the engine allocation rules).
+Restrictions further limit how teams may deploy their 18 engines throughout the season.
+Engines will be reserved for use based on circuit size (an Atlanta engine can be reused only at that circuit or also Daytona or Talladega).
+Under the 2026 rules the three classes of engines are road courses and ovals up to Darlington, the second group is ovals over 1.5 miles and banked no higher than 25 degrees, and the third group is ovals over 1.5 miles and banked 28 degrees or higher).
 Teams may not use a new engine in the final race of the season or either non-championship round (Cup).
 A part-time team as may use a previously used engine from an established team.
 Changing either, or using an excess engine, will result in starting in the rear of the field.

 Driver changes are permitted, however starting the race with a different driver than who qualified the car will result in the car starting at the rear of the field.
 Driver changes during the race are permitted as well, performed during pit stops, but a team must incur any loss in position due to time spent swapping drivers.
 The driver who starts the race earns all the points, statistics, and purse money.
 If a driver change occurs during a red flag, the car must start at the rear of the field for the ensuing restart.
+In the event of a mid-race driver change NASCAR awards the race finish, driver points, and earnings to the driver who started the race, regardless of when the driver change occurs during the race.